 I had also been under the impression we would be walking on Mt Etna and had come fully prepared in hiking boots.
 Turns out I was wrong, there was some communication error along the way!
 We did visit Mt Etna but it was a quick stop to admire the old lava streams and the impressive views of the snow-capped volcano.

 I don’t regret taking a tour, it was a great way to meet people and our guide Santos was knowledgeable and friendly.
 But if I were to visit again, I would head to the Taormina side of Mt Etna and actually do some of the trek.
-You can either do this independently or with a tour guide.
+If you want to do a guided hike to the summit f Mt Etna, you can book it here.

-There is a cable car which takes you part way and you can arrange for jeeps to meet you and take you to the top crater.
+There is also a cable car which takes you part way and you can arrange for jeeps to meet you and take you to the top crater.
 There is also the option to do some of the hike by yourself I’ve been told but I wouldn’t recommend this unless you are used to hiking and navigating yourself!
-Here is a great article about visiting Mt Etna by The Roman Guy.

 Top Tip!
-It’s colder at higer altitude when visiting Mt Etna and the weather is more unpredictable – take a raincoat and a warm jumper!
+It’s colder at higher altitude when visiting Mt Etna and the weather is more unpredictable – take a raincoat and a warm jumper!

 Day 4 in Sicily – Cefalu

-Here is somewhere I would have loved to have stayed longer so if you can, factor another day in Cefalu into your Sicily itinerary!
+Here is somewhere I would have loved to have stayed longer so if you have longer than 10 days in Sicily, factor another day in Cefalu into your Sicily itinerary!

 The drive itself was an easy 2.5-hour trip, mostly on the dual carriageway.
 There are lot’s of toll roads so keep plenty of spare change handy!
 Service stations are few and far between so make use of them when you do spot them!